 Social engineering, sometimes called the science and art of human hacking, has become quite popular in recent years given the exponential growth of social networks, email and other forms of electronic communication.
 In the information security field, this term is widely used to reference an array of techniques used by criminals who obtain sensitive information or to convince targets to perform actions that could compromise their systems.
 With so many security products available today, it´s the end user who has the power.
 Be it a set of login credentials (username and password), a credit card number or bank account, most of the time the weakest link in the chain is not technological but human and when psychological manipulation takes place it’s extremely important to know what types of tricks are being used and how to prevent them.

 Social engineering is not new.
 “What I did in my youth is hundreds of times easier today.
 “The police can’t protect consumers.
 CPMX2 - Ingeniería social.
 La última frontera.
-Social Engineering: Attacking the Weakest Link in the Security Chain.
+Social Engineering: Attacking the Weakest Link in the Security Chain | Symantec Connect.
 It’s happened to major corporations, and even the U.S. Department of Defense--falling victim to data breaches that resulted from attackers exploiting employees or company vendors.
 Unfortunately, along with exposing millions of identities these attacks also reveal what is often the weakest link in enterprise data security – the human element.
 Over the past decade, an increasing number of users have been targeted with spear-phishing attacks and the social engineering has grown more sophisticated over time.
 The risks of data breaches that can result from these attacks are incredibly high – there were over 552 million identities exposed in data breaches during 2013.
 It’s obvious that protecting your organization and customer information is crucial, and protection in this case starts with knowing your enemy.

-Incognito Emails Today’s phishing attacks are no longer as simple and obvious as those you may remember.
-Don’t rely on just providing employee handbooks to educate your workforce.
+It’s important that your organization and employees understand what these attacks look like and how to defend against them.
+Incognito Emails.
 The Manipulators: Facebook’s Social Engineering Project | The Los Angeles Review of Books.
 New Web vulnerability enables powerful social engineering attacks.
 Users who are careful to download files only from trusted websites may be tricked by a new type of Web vulnerability: this one cons them into downloading malicious executable files that are not actually hosted where they appear to be.
 The attack has been dubbed reflected file download (RFD) and is somewhat similar in concept to reflected cross-site scripting (XSS) attacks where users are tricked to click on specifically crafted links to legitimate sites that force their browsers to execute rogue code contained in the URLs themselves.

 In the case of RFD, the victim’s browser does not execute code, but offers a file for download with an executable extension like .bat or .cmd that contains shell commands or script files like JS, VBS, WSH that will be executed through the Windows-based script host (Wscript.exe).
 The contents of the file are passed through the attacker-generated URL that the user clicks on, the website reflecting the input back to the browser as a file download.
 Social Engineering Grows Up.
 Fifth annual DEF CON Social Engineering Capture the Flag Contest kicks off today with new "tag team" rules to reflect realities of the threat.
 The wildy popular DEF CON Social Engineering contest this year in Las Vegas will feature a new twist: Each contestant will be assigned a teammate to whom they must hand-off during the live event where they cold-call targeted corporations.
 "We needed to create an event like the real world," says Christopher Hadnagy, chief human hacker at Social-Engineer.org , and organizer of the contest, now in its fifth year.

 "In the 30 minutes [of the live call], you have to tap out at least twice" so that each teammate will have a role in the live call.
 The contest aims to wring as much potentially revealing information about the company from the unsuspecting call recipient.
 Fincher points to a recent phishing campaign that spoofed Verizon's technical support phone number, calling potential victims and sending them to a malicious website.
 More Insights.
 Four of the newest (and lowest) Social Engineering scams.
 Your computer files are being held for ransom.
 Pay up, or lose them.
 Your bank account is being emptied, so click here to stop it.

 While technology giants like Microsoft, Google and Apple regularly crank out updates, patches and fixes for zero-day vulnerabilities and other threats, the weakest link in the security chain – the careless or clueless employee – remains the weakest.
 That is in large measure because there is no technology that can prevent someone falling for increasingly sophisticated social engineering attacks.
 As has been regularly reported during the past year, some of the biggest data breaches in history have been launched by attackers fooling an employee.

 And that is despite years of exhortations by experts that worker security awareness training needs to be much more than a perfunctory lecture or PowerPoint presentation once every six months or so.
 In short, human hacking continues to be far too easy.
 First, people are programmed to want to help others.
 Why Social Engineering Should Be Your Biggest Security Concern.
 The Limits of Big Data: A Review of Social Physics by Alex Pentland.
 In 1969, Playboy published a long, freewheeling interview with Marshall McLuhan in which the media theorist and sixties icon sketched a portrait of the future that was at once seductive and repellent.
 Noting the ability of digital computers to analyze data and communicate messages, he predicted that the machines eventually would be deployed to fine-tune society’s workings.
 “The computer can be used to direct a network of global thermostats to pattern life in ways that will optimize human awareness,” he said.

 “Already, it’s technologically feasible to employ the computer to program societies in beneficial ways.”
 He acknowledged that such centralized control raised the specter of “brainwashing, or far worse,” but he stressed that “the programming of societies could actually be conducted quite constructively and humanistically.”
 The interview appeared when computers were used mainly for arcane scientific and industrial number-crunching.
 The Official Social Engineering Portal - Security Through Education.
 Social Engineering. - Free Online Course Search - SkilledUp.com.
 Hacking techniques and intrusion detection.
 Ali Al-Shemery. .pdf.
 Social engineering in social networking sites - PACIS 2014. .pdf.

 Caso fraude con ingeniería social - Interpol. .pdf [EN] Ataques con ingeniería social reversa en redes sociales. .pdf.
 Social engineering and reverse social engineering.
 Ira S Winkler. .pdf.
 Social engineering.
 Guide for business and security managers. .pdf.
 File: Presentation Social Engineering. .pdf.
 IEEE España.
 Ingenieria Social y Operaciones Psicológicas en Internet.
 Luis de Salvador. .pdf.
 CPCO5 - Ingeniería social como parte fundamental de las pruebas de penetración.
 Crackeando redes WPA y WPA2 sin diccionario.
 Utilizar ingeniería social para crackear redes WPA y WPA2 sin diccionario no es una técnica nueva, pero como con casi toda técnica cuando se automatiza y se facilita su uso se incrementa su popularidad (¿alguien recuerda firesheep?)

 , hoy varios medios se han hecho eco de la herramienta WiFiPhisher publicada en el sitio The Hacker News y la anuncian como si se tratara de una gran novedad.
 Lo que seguramente desconocen es que ya existían este tipo de herramientas hace años e incluso herramientas creadas por latinos como LINSET (Linset Is Not a Social Enginering Tool) del usuario vk496 de la comunidad SeguridadWireless supera con creses las prestaciones del ya famoso WiFiPhisher. ¿Como crackear redes WPA y WPA2 sin diccionario usando estos scripts?